uNkNowN92-git/knockout-paged-list/README.md

 // previous data loaded will be cleared when an error occurs when set to true options.clearLoadedDataOnError   // [default] = true

+// if set to true, it will only perform a request if the filters have changed
+// useful for static data
+self.queryOnFilterChangeOnly     // [default] = false

 // pass options to PagedList
 PagedList.call(self, options);
 ```